kutsurak/JSON-parser/ReadMe.txt

 $ cmake ../
 $ make

-This sequence of commands will produce a static library (libjson_parser.a) as well as an example program (json_parser_example) that takes one JSON file as argument and pretty prints the JSON data in it.
+If the variable CMAKE_BUILD_TYPE is set to "Debug" this sequence of commands will produce a static library (libjson_parser.a) as well as an example program (json_parser_example) that takes one JSON file as argument and pretty prints the JSON data in it, with debug symbols (at least for gcc).
+If not then it will produce a shared library and it will be optimized.

 In order to compile it you just need a recent C++ compiler.
 The code does not use any fancy C++ features, so any compiler conforming to the